 Garbage deposit.

-• Government tax and service charge etc.
+• Government tax and service charge, etc.

 • Public Liability Insurance.

-• A professional climbing guide and his all expenses. ( 1- 4 pax = 1 climbing guide, 6- 10 pax = 2 climbing guides, 10 – 14 pax = 3 climbing guides)
+• A professional climbing guide and all his expenses. ( 1- 4 pax = 1 climbing guide, 6- 10 pax = 2 climbing guides, 10 – 14 pax = 3 climbing guides).

-• High Altitude Tents : North Face Dome Tent Space for Two Pax, Wall/Cabin Tent for Dining and Kitchen, etc
+• High Altitude Tents: North Face Dome Tent Space for Two Pax, Wall/Cabin Tent for Dining and Kitchen, etc

 • Hotel accommodation and meals in Kathmandu.